 Which room of your home or business will you install the fireplace?
 Where in that room will your fireplace be?

 These are the questions you need the answer to when you are choosing a fireplace.
 The location of your fireplace will help you choose which type of fireplace you might need.
 For example, wood-burning fireplaces are ideally installed near exterior walls while other types work great in interior walls.
 But for freestanding fireplaces, you can move them around.

 Living rooms are the most common place where fireplaces are installed.
-Small electric and gas fireplaces might also be great options for other rooms in your home, like bedroom, dining room, office, or outdoor living area.
+Small electric and gas fireplaces might also be great options for other rooms in your home, like bedrooms, dining rooms, offices, or outdoor living areas.

 It is also always safe to have a carbon monoxide detector in your home.

 For households with children and/or pets, electric fireplaces are the safest option.
 But ethanol, gas, and gel fireplaces are also safe options.
 On the other hand, wood-burning fireplaces are dangerous for pets and children.

 They are very accessible and open.
 But if you want the traditional open-hearth wood-burning fireplace, you need to install a screen or gate to protect your kids and pets.